 Not "good for AI music."
 Not "surprisingly decent."
 Beautiful.
 Warm, textured, alive.
 Piano pieces that sound like someone is playing them in the next room.
 Guitar tracks with the kind of gentle imperfection that makes you lean in.
 Ambient compositions that fill a space the way morning light fills a space — gradually, without effort, changing the room without anyone noticing when it happened.

 The library grew.
-A hundred tracks.
-Then five hundred.
-Then a thousand.
-Now thousands, and growing every week.
-Each one tagged not just by genre but by feeling — warm, moody, golden, airy, intimate, expansive.
+Then it kept growing — new music every week, an ever-deepening catalog that never has to repeat itself.
+Each track tagged not just by genre but by feeling — warm, moody, golden, airy, intimate, expansive.
 The kind of vocabulary that a person uses when they're describing what a room should feel like, not what a music library should contain.

 I named it Puana (poo-AH-nah).
 It's Hawaiian for "the opening note of a song" — the first sound, the one that sets everything in motion.
 In Hawaiian musical tradition, the puana is also the refrain, the part that carries the meaning.
 For a business, that's what the right music does.
 It sets the tone for everything that follows.